by Adrian Gan

 I am not a diver.
 In fact, I am rather cautious of the open ocean and the creatures that swim in it.
 I’ve also had nightmares about the different ways how one could meet his demise in the hands (well, more like jaws) of marine animals.

-Then I was invited to experience the Shark Encounter at the Marine Life Park.
+Then I was invited to experience the Shark Encounter at the S.E.A.
+Aquarium.
 My first reaction was a nervous one – “I’ll be safely in a cage… right?”

 After a quick rinse (so that grime won’t pollute the habitat), I was given a safety briefing.
 The guide said: “You’ll be in the enclosure for15 minutes, and for your own safety, please do not put your hands and legs outside of the tube.”